The Magic Touch (film): Critical

 Andrew Saroch of Far East Films rated the film 4 out of 5 stars and wrote "The Magic Touch features a constantly watchable narrative and a number of hilarious scenes; foremost among these is Hui's attempts to feel the villain's knuckles in a number of different and highly amusing situations."

 Box office

-The film grossed HK$36,399,307 at the Hong Kong box office during its theatrical frun from 24 January to 19 February 1992 in Hong Kong.
+The film grossed HK$36,399,307 at the Hong Kong box office during its theatrical run from 24 January to 19 February 1992 in Hong Kong.
 It remains as Michael Hui's highest-grossing film in his career.